khulnasoft-lab/design.khulnasoft.com/contents/components/stepper.md

 - Each step has a title and optional description.
 - If a step is optional, the description can state that it is.
-- Step titles should be kept as concise as possible.
+- Step titles should be kept as descriptive as possible while remaining concise.
 - Content in a step should always relate to the step title.
 When using steppers to request data from users, the content within the step should consist of form elements.

 <!-- Begin variable content -->